 Nasogastric tube: this type of tube goes through the nose down into the stomach and is usually used for short periods (days or weeks).
 A nasogastric tube can be inserted at any time (before, during or after treatment).

 Your cancer and its treatment can make swallowing and speech difficult.
 Your doctor will recommend you see a speech pathologist, who can help you with ways to manage swallowing and communication difficulties, during and after treatment.
-Your speech pathologist will also help with your voice rehabilitation during and after treatment.

 There are many other aspects of supportive care that are available, ask your doctor if you have any specific needs.